matusm/DataSeriesPod/README.md

 ### Constructor

 * `DataSeriesPod(string)`
-  Creates a new instance of this class taking a designation string as the single argument.
+  Creates a new instance of this class taking a name string as the single argument.

 ### Methods